 An online application portal will become available in December 2021 to candidates who have received a place offer for Sixth Form.
-The Application deadline is Friday 7 January 2022.
-Shortlisting outcome will be communicated to you on Monday 17 January 2022.
-Academic scholarship exam and interview will take place on Saturday 22 January 2022.
-Interviews of shortlisted candidates for Art, Drama, Music and Sport Scholarships will take place between Monday 7 February to Thursday 10 February 2022.
-Scholarship offers will be communicated to you on Friday 18 February 2022.
+The scholarship application deadline is Friday 7 January 2022.
+The shortlisting outcome will be communicated on Monday 17 January 2022.
+The Academic Scholarship written exam and interview will take place on the week commencing 17 January 2022.
+Interviews for shortlisted candidates for Art, Drama, Music and Sport Scholarships will take place between Monday 7 February to Thursday 10 February 2022.
+Scholarship offers will then be communicated on Friday 18 February 2022.
 See also Key Admissions Dates.

 Academic and Head’s Scholarships

-All current Year 11 pupils will be automatically considered for a Sixth Form Academic Scholarship and Head’s Scholarships based on their previous academic attainment, work ethic and feedback from staff.
+All current Year 11 pupils will be automatically considered for a Sixth Form Academic Scholarship and Head’s Scholarship based on their previous academic attainment, work ethic and feedback from staff.

-External candidates in receipt of an offer for Sixth Form entry will have the opportunity to apply for a Sixth Form Academic Scholarship.
-The Scholarship application deadline is Friday 7 January 2022.
-Sixth Form Academic Scholarships are awarded on merit on the basis of the academic scholarship examination and interview, which will take place on Saturday 22 January 2022.
-Head’s Scholarships are awarded entirely at the Head’s discretion to outstanding girls who have excelled during the admissions process.
+External candidates in receipt of a place offer for Sixth Form will have the opportunity to apply for a Sixth Form Academic Scholarship.
+The application deadline is Friday 7 January 2022.
+Sixth Form Academic Scholarships are awarded on merit on the basis of the Academic Scholarship examination and interview, which will take place on the week commencing 17 January 2022.
+Head’s Scholarships are awarded entirely at the Head’s discretion to outstanding candidates who have excelled during the admissions process.
 Academic Scholars are required to make a full contribution to the academic life of the school and to participate fully in OWLS (Oxford and Wimbledon Leading Scholars).

 Art (and Textiles)